anakic/Packer/README.md

 ### 10. Set JSON schema

-When extracting files, the tool ads a $schema element to JSON files.
+When extracting files, Packer ads a `$schema` element to JSON files.
 This allows editors that have JSON support (e.g. VSCode) to ensure that the json adheres to the rules for each particular file (mandatory properties, allowed properties, validating property values).
+This makes editing the JSON by hand somewhat safer.

 In addition to validating the json in the IDE during editing, the files are also validated when packing and any errors are displayed to the user as warnings (the warnings do not prevent packing).